-Equities - Cash Products (Shares, Funds, ETF's, Convertible Bonds etc.): When dealing in equity cash products Jefferies acts in various capacities, though primarily as either agent or on a riskless principal basis and in these instances, the best execution obligation is deemed to apply.
-However, ETFs and Convertible Bonds primarily trade on a request for quote basis, either electronically or via non electronic methods.
-For such cash equity markets, it is market convention to 'shop around' and obtain a quote from several different dealers prior to execution, and professional clients would, as standard, have access to various sources providing them with a high degree of market transparency.
+Equities - Cash Products (Shares, Convertible Bonds etc.): When dealing in Equities cash products, Jefferies acts in various capacities, though primarily as either agent or on a back-to-back principal basis and in these instances, the best execution obligation is deemed to apply.
+However, Convertible Bonds primarily trade on a request for quote basis.
+For such products, it is a market convention to 'shop around' and obtain a quote from several different dealers prior to execution, and Jefferies' clients would, as standard, have access to various sources providing them with a high degree of market transparency.
 The best execution obligation would generally not be owed to clients executing transactions via such request for quote processes.